Skip to main content

 DISCUSSIONS IN ALL MEETINGS AND SOCIAL CONTEXTS

 Prohibited conduct.
-In any meeting—even social gatherings—among Subscribers from different firms and in all meetings with any connection to NCRMLS, the following guidelines apply to discussions.
+In any meeting—even social gatherings—among Subscribers from different firms and in all meetings with any connection to Hive MLS, the following guidelines apply to discussions.
 Of course, no listing of “dos” and “don’ts” can cover everything.

-Absent review by the NCRMLS’s lawyer or your own, however, Subscribers should never engage in any of the conduct described here:
+Absent review by the Hive MLS’s lawyer or your own, however, Subscribers should never engage in any of the conduct described here:

 a.
 An agreement (or activity that might look like an agreement) to fix prices, limit product or service offerings, or divide geographical territory or customers.